cronkitedata/dataj/content/weeks/week03-1.md

 ## Lab details

-Here are the sentences from the story I picked out to replicate:
+Here are the sentences from the story I picked out to replicate.
+We should be able to do them all using filtering, sorting and computations, but we'll have to write down the answers in the data diary.

 * "In the last year alone, more than a third of Georgia’s small towns lost population, underscoring the challenges of reviving rural areas."